jonathan-beebe/jonathan-beebe.com/content/posts/2025-02-21-origins-of-totalitarianism.md

 This quote by Ryan Holiday grabbed me and held me.
 Lately I have been investing in literature to understand the current state of American and global politics.
 How did we get here?
 How can I make sense of today?
 Where are we headed?

 I found a book from 1951, *“Origins of Totalitarianism”*, by Hannah Arendt.
 Much of this book feels as if someone wrote it yesterday.
-Yet it was written in the aftermath of WWII, exploring the history of how totalitarian regimes like Hitler’s Nazi Germany and Stalin’s Russia emerged.
+Yet it was written in the aftermath of WWII, exploring the history of how totalitarian regimes like Hitler’s Nazi Germany and Stalin’s Soviet Union emerged.
 This book has a long half-life.

 This quote feels like someone could have written this book yesterday.